margaretmf/margaretmf.github.io/resume.md

 BA in [History](http://as.virginia.edu)
 August 2010 - May 2014
 * Advisor: Sophia Rosenfeld
-* Thesis: History of Children's Play in the Victorian Era
+* Major Papers: History of Children's Play in the Victorian Era, History of Musicology during the Scientific Revolution
 * Relevant Classwork: Computer Science, Statistics, Calculus II, Linear Algebra, Digital Information Studies, History of Scientific Revolution, History of Entrepreneurship, Humanity and Technology in 2035
 * Award: International Residential College Leadership